 By Libby Esterle, Senior Account Executive

-Awhile back, I wrote a blog about simply losing interest in pinning oodles and oodles recipes, décor ideas and crafts that A) were really just taking up my time and B) things I actually NEVER went back and referenced on my board.
+Awhile back, I wrote a dating scene reddit about simply losing interest in pinning oodles and oodles recipes, décor ideas and crafts that A) were really just taking up my time and B) things I actually NEVER went back and referenced on my board.

-More recently, I stumbled across a list of 2016 cancelled TV shows and it got me thinking, once again, about losing interest.
+More recently, I stumbled across a list of feel dating app and it got me thinking, once again, about losing interest.
 What about these shows finally led to their demise?
 And how we apply these lessons (ok, really just my humble opinions about what I think may have led to their cancellation) to our work with our clients at a successful Cincinnati-based marketing and communications firm?
 What can we do to make sure that all of their written, verbal and visual communications are on point and will also keep their target audience members engaged?

 So, based solely on my personal experience with some TV shows that I A) watched for a good while and finally lost interest in for a myriad of reasons or B) new shows that I simply couldn’t get into for whatever reason, here are a few things to consider when trying to keep your audience members engaged: